 Deutsch und Deutlich offers a collection of downloadable German worksheets developed by Lorenz Derungs over a period of 30 years of teaching German.
 There are excellent worksheets for any grammatical topic you can think of, helpful exercises about writing, reading, spelling, vocabulary and much more.

 This publisher of German textbooks has made a number of German worksheets and online exercises available for free on their website.
-While these resources are designed to be used together with their official textbooks, German learners can still benefit from these worksheets and exercises for daily practice even without having access to the main text.
+While these resources are designed to be used together with their official textbooks, German learners can still benefit from these worksheets and grammar exercises for daily practice even without having access to the main text.
 Some online exercises even contain audio to help with listening comprehension and pronunciation.
 All resources are split into levels from A1 to C2.

 This is another huge resource for printable German worksheets with exercises created by Norbert Bensch.
 Not only does this site offer a complete detailed explanation of German grammar in the way of an online textbook which is great for self-directed learners, there are also verb lists to help make sense of conjugation patterns, exercises for reading comprehension, videos and much more.

 Toms Deutschseite is a great resource for self-study, since it covers most of the basics, has detailed explanations (in English!) and exercises about all of the essentials.
 The exercises are linked at the end of each grammar topic together with an answer key.
 A good way to start browsing this site is by selecting a topic from the table of contents and reading/working through the worksheets.